ysdn2018/the-next-introductions/README.md

 - [Node](https://nodejs.org/en/download/)
 - [Yarn](https://yarnpkg.com/en/docs/install)

-### First clone the repository using either the terminal or Github Desktop.
+### After installing, clone the repository using either the terminal or Github Desktop.

+### Setup and Running

 Then in your terminal, cd to the directory and run `yarn`.
 This will install all the dependencies for the project.